eerieA/gitpeek-lang/README.md

 # Deploying

-Currently tested to be deployable on render.com.
+Currently tested to be deployable on [Render](https://render.com/).
 Set env var GH_AC_TOKEN to get higher rate quota ([GitHub Docs](https://docs.github.com/en/rest/rate-limit/rate-limit?apiVersion=2022-11-28)).

-After deployments goes live, the endpoint can be called.
+After deployment goes live, the endpoint can be called.
 A typical use case is to insert it into a Markdown rendered by GitHub:

   ```
   ![GitHub Language Statistics](https://<your-service>.onrender.com/api/GitHubStats/<username>/graph?barHeight=15)
   ```

-However, since GitHub uses Camo cache for external assets, and this app does not have cache busting, you would need to manually edit the Markdown to update this generated image.
-Therefore I would suggest using an automation tool like GitHub Action to periodically re-fetch, and put relative path in the Markdown instead.
+Please note that, since GitHub uses Camo *(camo.githubusercontent.com)* cache for external assets, and this app does not intend to implement cache busting, you would need to manually edit the Markdown to update the generated image each time.
+Therefore we recommend using an automation tool like GitHub Action to periodically re-fetch, and put the fetched image's relative path in the Markdown instead.
 Below is a sample GitHub Action yml template.

 <details>
 <summary>Expand to see sample GitHub Action <span style="font-weight: bold">update-stats.yml</span></summary>